Sharon A. Kowalsky (Interim Department Head)

 This course will examine Latin America since the independence process.
 It will study the obstacles confronted by the new nations, as well as themes such as the role of women in society, political violence and resistance, as well as the deepening links between Latin America and the world economy and its relationship with the United States.
 Prerequisites: Non-majors may enroll with consent of department.

-HIST 400 - Controversies in History and Social Studies
+HIST 400 - Teaching History and Social Studies

 HIST 402 - Colonial North America to 1763